 A mental training course for rock climbing indoors.

-This 4-hour gym clinic on climbing mental training teaches you how to become comfortable falling and making moves before reaching a rest stance with the goal of ‘sending more routes and having more fun climbing.
+This 5-hour gym clinic on climbing mental training teaches you how to become comfortable falling and committing to moves while diminishing fear.

 How it Works

-Hands-on practical sessions also include how to move efficiently and how to rest; drills to control your breathing; body/mind mental awareness exercises to keep control of fear and discomfort (using the Catch Your Devil drill).
+Hands-on practical sessions also include how to move efficiently and how to rest; drills to control your breathing; body/mind mental awareness exercises to keep control of fear and discomfort.

 Towards the end of the clinic you apply everything on a goal route, either on lead or on top rope.
 During the early part of the clinic you worked on individual pieces – on the goal route you assemble the puzzle pieces on a redpoint burn of a route that challenges you.

-Like past students, you’ll finish the Fall & Commitment mental training gym clinic understanding how to relax while climbing, how to fall with appropriate posture, and how to think about your discomfort.
-All in the name of having the most fun climbing.
+You’ll finish the Fall & Commitment mental training gym clinic understanding how to commit to climbing, how to fall appropriately, and how to take appropriate risks.
+And to have fun doing it all.

 Learn How To: